Rakshita-622/OOPS_Mini_Project/About_project.md

 - Data visualization and analytics
 - Integration with other tools and services (e.g., calendar, email)

-By building this Task Manager application, users will develop essential skills in Python programming, GUI development, and data storage, preparing them for more complex projects and real-world applications.
+By building this Task Manager application, it will develop essential skills in Python programming, GUI development, and data storage, thus helping to prepare for more complex projects and real-world applications.